liang108/pyChess/README.md

-TODO:
-- Break up checkMoves() into reusable parent functions

-This is my implementation of the classic game of chess using Pygame.
+This is my implementation of chess using Pygame.

 Here is a preview: